2004 arms and ammunition haul in Chittagong

-The incident of the 10-Truck Arms and Ammunition Haul took place in Chattogram, Bangladesh, on the night of 1 April 2004, when police and Coast Guard interrupted the loading of ten trucks and seized extensive illegal arms and ammunition at a jetty of Chittagong Urea Fertilizer Limited (CUFL) on the Karnaphuli River.
+The incident of the 10-Truck Arms and Ammunition Haul took place in Chattogram, Bangladesh, on the night of 1 April 2004, when police and Coast Guard interrupted weapons being loaded lin ten trucks and seized extensive illegal arms and ammunition at a jetty of Chittagong Urea Fertilizer Limited (CUFL) on the Karnaphuli River.
 This is believed to be the largest arms smuggling incident in the history of Bangladesh.

 Investigators believed that delivery was intended for the United Liberation Front of Asom (ULFA), a militant group seeking the independence of Assam from India and considered responsible for causing thousands of deaths since 1979.
 Its military wing chief, Paresh Baruah, then living in Dhaka, was among the 50 persons ultimately charged in the case.

 This incident occurred during the administration of the Bangladesh Nationalist Party and its Four-Party alliance, which led the government from 2001 to late October 2006.
 Media analysts said that, given the scale of the operation and existing problems with corruption, high government officials and intelligence officers were believed to be involved in the smuggling plans.
 In 2004, arms smuggling charges were filed against a total of 45 individuals under the Armed Forces (Special Powers) Act and arms charges against 43 persons under the Arms Act.
-In March 2009, one of the accused submitted a ten-page statement about the case, saying he had told police of high-level government involvement as early as 2005.
+In March 2009, one of the accused submitted a ten-page statement, saying he had told the police of high-level government involvement as early as 2005.
 He said his confessions were not recorded and officials warned him against repeating his statements, upon the threat of death.

 In early 2007 the caretaker government filed corruption charges against more than 160 politicians, civil servants and businessmen; it continued to develop this case.
-Prosecution of this smuggling case has continued under the Awami League government, formed after winning the general elections in December 2008.
+Prosecution of this smuggling case has continued under the Awami League government, formed after the December 2008 general elections.